EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 velocity      all create 1.0 199085 mom no
 ```

-The arguments after the `create` stype are the _temperature_ and _seed number_.
+The arguments after the `create` style are the _temperature_ and _seed number_.
 The `mom no` keyword/value pair prevents LAMMPS from zero-ing the linear momenta from the system.
 [comment]: # (this seems to be opposite what we want, according to video)

-Then we set the size of the timestep, in whatever units we have chosen for this simulation -- in this case, LJ units.
+Then we set the size of the time-step, in whatever units we have chosen for this simulation -- in this case, LJ units.

 ```
 timestep      0.005
 ```

-The size of the timestep is a careful juggling of speed vs. accuracy.
+The size of the time-step is a careful juggling of speed vs. accuracy.
-A small timestep guarantees that no particle interactions are missing, at the cost of a lot of computation time.
+A small time-step guarantees that no particle interactions are missing, at the cost of a lot of computation time.
-A large timestep allows for simulations that probe effects at long time scales, but risks a particle moving so much in each timestep, that some interactions are missed -- in extreme cases, some particles can 'fly' right through each other.
+A large time-step allows for simulations that probe effects at long time scales, but risks a particle moving so much in each time-step, that some interactions are missed -- in extreme cases, some particles can 'fly' right through each other.
 The 'happy medium' depends on the system type, size, and temperature, and can be estimated from the average diffusion of the particles.

 The next line sets what thermodynamic information we want LAMMPS to output to the terminal and the log file.